erik78se/masterworker/TUTORIAL.md

 So, lets go through the steps required to produce the relation between these charms.

-The first step in implementing the relation between two charms starts with defining the relational [endpoint] for the charms and its interface name.
+The first step in implementing the relation between two charms starts with defining the relation [endpoint] for the charms and its interface name.
 This is done in metadata.yaml

 ## Step 1.
 Define an endpoint and select an interface name
-A starting point to create a relational charm, is to modify the the metadata.yaml file.
+A starting point to create a relation charm, is to modify the the metadata.yaml file.
 We do this for both master and worker since they have different roles in the relation.

 The endpoints for the master and worker are defined as below.